Game #52 Review: Toronto Maple Leafs 5 vs. New York Islanders 0 | Maple Leafs Hotstove

 1. Caveat: This was a struggling, leaky Islanders team that was tired and on the road against a Leafs team fresh as a daisy coming out of the break.
 The Islanders are fast and talented up front, but their structure was non-existent – a mess in their own end and a wide-open neutral zone, with big gaps between the forwards and D.

 But taken in combination with their effort in a much tougher situation in Dallas, this was certainly among the best two-game sequences the Leafs have played this year.
 There were a bunch of fun high-scoring wins in early October, but it was early October and the Leafs were giving up a ton, too.
-They’ve looked fast, deep, and more organized (William Nylander being last man back a 2v1 in the first period notwithstanding) in these last two games — despite some key absences on the blue line, too.
+They’ve looked fast, deep, and more organized (William Nylander being last man back on a 2v1 in the first period notwithstanding) in these last two games — despite some key absences on the blue line, too.

 2. As frustrated as many fans have been with him this season (and likely will be again), the reason I’ll support Mike Babcock at the end of the day is that he’s a great coach and — or because of — he’s not blind to his own flaws.
 He’s said numerous times since arriving in Toronto that sometimes coaches are slower to make changes than they should be because they’re stubborn about what’s worked in the past (Doesn’t excuse poor lineup decisions, but vastly superior to digging in and refusing to budge, Randy Carlyle-style).
 He acknowledged back in training camp in the fall that, “We don’t always get it right short term, but the best players will play.”
 It was disappointing how long it took to sort out the fourth line when there was no excuse for it with the assets at his disposal; the Kadri-Komarov combination also went on several weeks too long.
 There’s an element here of doing right by certain people in your room who have been good soldiers for you and who set the bar as far as work rate and commitment, too.